 Proper estate planning is therefore of great importance.
-Here, Andrew Talbot of Expat Financial Planning, part of Globaleye Group, looks at six of the essential tools that can be used to protect and control your assets.
+Here, Andrew Talbot of Expat Financial Planning, looks at six of the essential tools that can be used to protect and control your assets.

 If you have children, or property or other assets, you should have a valid, up-to-date will telling everyone what you want to happen in the event of death.
 A will allows you to nominate your executors and guardians for young children, make gifts to loved ones and ensure that your wishes regarding the distribution of your estate are known.
 You can even begin to protect your property, mitigate inheritance tax and protect vulnerable or young beneficiaries using will trusts.
 Wills should be reviewed regularly to make sure they are still up to date.

 A person who dies without having made a will is said to have died intestate (“bona vacantia”) and their estates are distributed according to the laws of intestacy.
 Without a will, you leave behind an unnecessary (and costly) mess, and the law dictates how your estate is distributed.
 You have no say.